-Over a month has passed since he complained to the police about being duped of R13 crore but the cops have not arrested the accused or returned the money they seized; the senior citizen says he is penniless and will fast until he gets justice
+Over a month has passed since he complained to the police but cops have not arrested the accused or returned the money they seized; senior citizen says he is penniless and will fast until he gets justice

 Mumbai is fast becoming no city for the elderly.
 This 82-year-old Churchgate resident, who was cheated by three people of around Rs 13 crore, is now on a hunger strike.
 His demands — to get back the money the cops have seized and also that the accused be arrested.
 He also wants to meet the police commissioner.

 Shahban Thanawala is on a hunger strike at Azad Maidan.
 Pic/Atul Kamble

 Shahban Thanawala started his hunger strike at Azad Maidan on Friday.
 The senior citizen has to consume 15 medications a day, but he has given up even that due to the hunger strike. mid-day had carried an article on August 22, on how Shahban had allegedly been cheated by his late brother’s servants and accountant of Rs 13 crore and over 150 tolas of gold.

 He currently stays at Roxana building in Churchgate, and has no one to look after him.
 The FIR was filed on August 5, but the cops have still not made arrests or returned the money they had seized from the accused — the servants, Yusuf Patel (65) and his son Minu (35), and the family accountant, Behram Pardiwala (60).

 Shahban is now receiving death threats.
 He said, “On September 12, when I went to my Grant Road house, two bike-borne people approached me.
 They threatened to kill me unless I took the case back.
 My condition has become worse; I have no money left at all for my daily needs.